asift91/Manual_Migration/option2.md

                 sudo systemctl restart nginx
                 sudo systemctl restart php(phpVersion)-fpm
             ```
-        - With the above steps Moodle infrastructure is ready
+        - With the above steps Moodle infrastructure is ready.

+- **Log Paths**
+        - On-prem might be having different log path location and those paths need to be updated with Azure log paths.
+        - TBD Need to be check how to configure log paths in Azure.

+- **Restart servers**
+        - Update the time stamp to update the local copy in VMSS instance.
+            ```
+                /usr/local/bin/update_last_modified_time.azlamp.sh
+            ```
+        - Restart the nginx and php-fpm servers
+            ```
+                sudo systemctl restart nginx
+                sudo systemctl restart php<phpVersion>-fpm
+            ```

 ## Post Migration

         Post migration of Moodle application user need to update the certs and log paths as follows

 - **Virtual Machine:**
+    -   Go to Controller VM and update the log paths, SSL Certificates, update time stamp and restart servers.
     - **Log Paths**
         - On-prem might be having different log path location and those paths need to be updated with Azure log paths.
-        - Log path are defaulted to /var/log/nginx.
+        - nginx log path are defaulted to /var/log/nginx.
              - access.log and error.log are created.

     - **Certs:**